JacobV2001/Avengers-EndGame-Image-Classification/README.md

 ## How to Use

-### Follow Steps Below Or Refer & Refer To image_documentation Folder As Needed
+### Follow Steps Below & Refer To image_documentation Folder As Needed

 ### Step 1: Clone the Repository